KathyaTapia/KathyaTapia.github.io/README.md

 ____

-"Estimating Inter-generational Returns to Medical Care: New Evidence from At-Risk Newborns" with Damian Clarke and Nicolás Lillo Bustos.
+"Estimating Inter-generational Returns to Medical Care: New Evidence from At-Risk Newborns" with Damian Clarke and Nicolás Lillo Bustos
 Revise & Resubmit ***The Economic Journal***

-"Implementing the Panel Event Study" with Damian Clarke.
+"Implementing the Panel Event Study" with Damian Clarke
 ***Stata Journal*** 21(4):853–884 (2021) (over 350 citations on Google Scholar): [DOI](https://doi.org/10.1177/1536867X211063144)

 ___________